Score Distillation Sampling with Learned Manifold Corrective: Experiments

 For a numerical evaluation, we use an internal dataset of 1,000 images with text editing instructions in form of source and target prompts, similar to the dataset used in InstructPix2Pix \cite{brooks2022instructpix2pix}.
-We optimize images to match the target prompt solely using our LMC-SDS and baselines DDS, SDS, and MS-SDS.
-For MS-SDS we choose to use five step denoising.
+We optimize images to match the target prompt solely using our LMC-SDS and baselines DDS, NFSD, SDS, and MS-SDS.
+For MS-SDS we chose to use five step denoising.
 We also experimented with more steps, but didn't observe significantly different performance.
 We report numerical results with varying $\guidance$ (without loss rescaling) in \cref{fig:edit_plot}.
 We found DDS to be least effective and producing results closest to the original image.
-We hypothesize that the negative gradient \wrt to the original image may not always be helpful or even turn out to be ``confusing''.
+We hypothesize that the negative gradient \wrt to the original image may not always be helpful.
 This could also explain a behavior reported by original authors, where editing results on real images are ``inferior'' over those on synthetic images.
-A possible reason being, that since for synthetic images the original prompts are describing the image well, the negative gradients are less ``confusing''.
+A possible reason being, that since for synthetic images the original prompts are describing the image well, the negative gradients are more helpful in that case.
 SDS can effectively edit the image, but also corrupts the image.
 This is also evident from the altered image statistics, see \cref{fig:statistics}.
+NFSD corrupts the image less, but exhibits weak editing capabilities.
 In our experiments, MS-SDS performs very similar to SDS, corrupting the image in similar manner, but also being slightly less effective for editing.
 MS-SDS produces clear and detailed denoised images as part of the loss computation.
 We hypothesize that since denoised images and the current optimization state may differ drastically, and as denoised images vary considerably at each step, the computed gradients are not always very meaningful.
-The original paper proposes MS-SDS to be used with a view-conditioned diffusion model, where the denoised images probably vary much less and computed gradients may be more expedient.
+The original paper proposes MS-SDS to be used with a view-conditioned diffusion model, where the denoised images probably vary much less and computed gradients may be more directed.
 Our loss respects the prompt best (highest CLIP), and finds a good balance between preserving the original structure and performing significant edits.